DivineOmega/omega-search/README.md

 This `SearchResults` object also contains various statistics such as the highest, lowest and average relevances, and the time taken to perform the search.

-Each `SearchResult` object shows the primary key of the result `id` and its `relevance`.
-The `relevance` is a number that is higher on more relevant results.
+Each `SearchResult` object in the array provides the primary key `id` and its `relevance`.
+The `relevance` is simply a number that is higher on more relevant results.

 ```php
 object(RapidWeb\Search\SearchResults)#731 (5) {